About the course

 - submission of your DPhil thesis (the final stage), which will be assessed by viva.

-All stages will be assessed by independent senior academics.
+Stages 2 to 4 will be assessed by independent senior academics.

 The department follows alumni to establish the long-term career paths of graduates.
 The majority of graduating students go on to pursue research careers in academic institutions or industry.
 Graduates also pursue careers in management, consulting, teaching, with science funding organisations, charities, and in scientific publishing/editing.
 A number of graduates have set up their own businesses (eg in editing).

 - DPhil in Infection, Immunology and Translational Medicine

 - DPhil in Genomic Medicine and Statistics